TeamCFML/coldfusion-inflector/README.markdown

 # CFML Inflector

-This is a ColdFusion component which provides the ability to transform words from singular to plural (and back again), capitalises, PascalCase or CamelCases and humanises.
+This is a ColdFusion component which provides the ability to transform words from singular to plural (and back again), capitalises, PascelCase or CamelCases and humanises.
 It is based on the Ruby on Rails [ActiveSupport::Inflector][rails-inflector] class.